nostrumbiodiscovery/pele_platform/_sources/tutorials/gpcr.rst.txt

 GPCR tutorial
 =================================================

-In this tutorial we will run the GPCR simulation of μ-opioid receptor which aims to find the path of BU72 agonist (PDB code 5C1M) to the orthosteric site.
+In this tutorial we will run a GPCR cross-simulation which aims to find the path of BU72 agonist (PDB code 5C1M) to the orthosteric site of μ-opioid receptor (PDB code 6DDE).

-Initially, the software with randomise the position of the ligand around the specified initial site, then perform a simulation slightly biased against the solvent accessible surface area.
+Initially, the software will randomise the position of the ligand around the specified initial site, then perform a simulation slightly biased against the solvent accessible surface area.
 The setup will automatically constrain α-carbons to prevent the collapse of the initial structure due to the lack of membrane as well as set up a simulation box encompassing both the initial and the orthosteric site.